Cultured Foods for the Cholesterol Conscious

 How Bacteria Can Help Us With Cholesterol

-One reason probiotics help lower cholesterol is because bacteria consume prebiotic (soluble) fiber in the small intestines and create acids, one of which is called proprionic acid.
+One reason probiotic foods help to lower cholesterol is because bacteria consume prebiotic (soluble) fiber in the small intestines and create short chain fatty acids, one of which is called proprionic acid.
 This particular acid reduces production of cholesterol by the liver.

 Destroying Viruses And Even Possible Cancer Cells